HyperviewHQ/hyperview_docs/documentation/product/asset-tracker/topics/assettracker-hardware.md

 ### Assembling Modules

 Identify the Master Module.
 The Master Module has a SATA port above the top-most magnet position.
-The Extension Modules have male connectors on the top-end.
+The Extension Modules have male connectors at the top end.

 ```{figure} /product/asset-tracker/media/master_module_and_cable.png
 :alt: Master Module and cable